CANGA/ELMKernels/README.md

 ```

 This code has been built with various minor versipns of GCC 11.xx - 13.xx and the past year
 of Clang versions.
-Device simulation is not currently supported, only CPU computation.
+Device simulation is not currently tested, only CPU computation.
 The
 Kokkos driver at driver/kokkos/kokkos_driver.cc demonstrates simple usage of these kernels.